smorrrs/Speedrun-Resources/game-resources/dragonsphere/any%_route.md

       - Select all bottom responses to fail
 * Invoke signet ring

 Note: sprite locations are randomized.
+Consider visiting fairies before desert to reset faster if you get bad luck.
+There's no other time difference, I chose this order simply to make the route easier to remember: desert > fairy > shifter then desert > fairy > shifter.

 Note: Talking to the shak is unnecessary to get the belt, meaning that the bird statue and bird call are skippable.
 As such, it's slightly faster to fail the second quiz and skip getting the statue.